gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

-### Customise artifacts published with the 'maven-publish' or 'ivy-publish' plugins
+### Customise artifacts published with the '`maven-publish`' or '`ivy-publish`' plugins

-This release introduces an API/DSL for customising the set of artifacts to publish to a Maven repository or an Ivy repository.
+This release introduces the ability to customize the set of artifacts to publish to a Maven repository or an Ivy repository.
-Due to differences in the capabilities of Ivy vs Maven repositories, the DSL is slightly different between IvyPublication and MavenPublication.
+This gives a Gradle build complete control over which artifacts are published, and the classifier/extension used to publish them.
-This DSL gives a Gradle build complete control over which artifacts are published, and the classifier/extension used to publish them.
+Due to differences in the capabilities of Ivy vs Maven repositories, the DSL is slightly different for each repository format.

     apply plugin: 'java'
     apply plugin: 'maven-publish'